 Choose this tour to discover story of the life of the man who was twice offered the Dukedom of London and turned it down.
 Explore his favourite places, lavish appetites and the scene of his greatest triumph.

 Churchill was born into the heart of power in the Britain.
-We start our tour in Westminster exploring his family history.
+We start our tour in London’s Mayfair to exploring his formative years, as well as some of his aristocratic roots.
+As well as the military escapades that brought him fame through adventures of derring-do.

 Churchill indulged his great appetite for the finer things throughout his life.
-From fine food to cigars and Pol Roger champagne; we visit some of the places where Churchill sourced and partook in his recreational vices.
+From fine food to cigars and Pol Roger champagne; we visit some of the places where Churchill sourced and partook in his recreational vices, while discovering more about Churchill’s private life and nature.

 From being entrusted with the command of the world’s most powerful navy to serving in the horrors of the Western Front.
 We explore Churchill’s experience of World War I at the nerve centre of the British Empire; a story of controversy, tragedy and ultimately victory.